QG from SymQRG: AdS$_3$/CFT$_2$ Correspondence as Topological Symmetry-Preserving Quantum RG Flow: Quantum Gravity from Algebra

-This reasoning can be illustrated using the paradigmatic example of the Ising CFT.
-The Ising CFT has a $\mathbb{Z}_2$ global symmetry, and its path integral can be expressed as a sandwich where the SymTFT bulk is the $\mathbb{Z}_2$ toric code in 2+1 dimensions.
-In this case, the boundary condition $\bra{\Omega}$ is more nontrivial: different conformal primaries with the same $\mathbb{Z}_2$ charges are nontrivially packaged within $\bra{\Omega}$.
-If, however, we extract the complete set of symmetries, including all non-invertible ones, the bulk SymTFT becomes the 2+1D Turaev-Viro TQFT/Levin-Wen model based on the Ising category.
-In this scenario, as in other rational theories, the topological boundary and the bulk contain the CFT's structure coefficients, making the physical boundary purely kinematical.
-Therefore, the AdS/CFT correspondence can be understood as the \textit{maximal} SymFT sandwich reconstruction of the CFT!
+The Ising CFT discussed in the Introduction illustrates both ends of this dichotomy: with only the $\mathbb{Z}_2$ symmetry made explicit, the SymTFT is the toric code and $\bra{\Omega}$ retains the OPE data; extracting the complete set of symmetries, including the non-invertible Kramers-Wannier line, upgrades the SymTFT to the Turaev-Viro TQFT/Levin-Wen model based on the Ising category, and, as in other rational theories, the physical boundary becomes purely kinematical.
+We propose that the AdS/CFT correspondence can be understood as the \textit{maximal} SymTFT sandwich reconstruction of the CFT.

-The advantage of the sandwich construction thus lies in its ability to cleanly separate the kinematical part of a lower-dimensional QFT as a boundary condition, while the dynamical part is captured by the bulk (together with the topological boundary, even if this is not always explicit), as what we believe the AdS/CFT correspondence is doing.
+The sandwich construction thus cleanly separates the kinematics of the lower-dimensional QFT into a boundary condition, with the dynamics captured by the bulk together with the topological boundary; this is precisely the division of labor realized in the AdS$_3$/CFT$_2$ examples studied here.